mroshaw/TimeAndWeatherController/README.md

 Some notable components include:

-- **TimeAndWeatherEvents** - this component that can be used across multiple scenes, and that provides some useful Unity Events to hook into other parts of your scene.
+- **`TimeAndWeatherEvents`** - this component that can be used across multiple scenes, and that provides some useful Unity Events to hook into other parts of your scene.
 For example, these can be used to send NPCs to bed as night approaches, or for farm animals to come to life as dawn breaks.
-- **WeatherSyncManager** - this component can be used to synchronise aspects of your weather and time with systems such as The Vegetation Engine and Microsplat.
+- **`WeatherSyncManager`** - this component can be used to synchronise aspects of your weather and time with systems such as The Vegetation Engine and Microsplat.
 For example, to cause wetness to build in rain, or snow to accumulate during a heavy snow storm.
 This component is still in development.

 # Coming up

 These features are currently in the pipeline:

-- Automatic time of day progression.
 - Random weather transitions.
-- Weather volumes.
-- Indoor weather volumes.
+- Weather volumes - weather presets triggered when the player or camera enters a trigger collider area.
+- Indoor weather volumes - particle and ambient audio effects when the player or camera enters or exits a building.

 # Some caveats